 Afrikaner (noun) Indigenous South African Bos indicus breed of long-horned beef cattle.

-ag (exclamation, informal) – Expression of frustration, outrage, impatience or resignation: “Ag no!
+ag (exclamation) – Expression of frustration, outrage, impatience or resignation: “Ag no!
 I spilled coffee on my keyboard again!”

 Amakhosi (noun) – Affectionate term for the Kaizer Chiefs football club.
 From the isiZulu for “chiefs”.